-Arguably one of Melbourne’s most iconic al fresco dining spots, the picturesque Royal Botanic Gardens offer everything from forest walks to cacti gardens and a tropical glasshouse across an impressive 38-hectare site.
-With so much room to move you’ll have no trouble finding your group a private little corner to spread out your blanket and feast in style amongst breathtaking scenery.
+Arguably one of Melbourne’s most iconic al fresco dining spots, the picturesque Royal Botanic Gardens offers everything from forest walks to cacti gardens and a tropical glasshouse across an impressive 38-hectare site.
+With so much room to move, you’ll have no trouble finding your group a private little corner to spread out your blanket and feast in style amongst breathtaking scenery.

 Birdwood Avenue, South Yarra

 Nestled between some of Melbourne’s loveliest (and priciest) streets, English heritage-inspired St Vincent Gardens is a beautiful place to while away a sunny afternoon over nibbles.
 Smaller than the city’s better known picnic hot spots, this is just the spot to impress someone special someone.
 There’s even a lawn bowls club at hand should you want to up the ante.

 The place to see and be seen come summertime, Edinburgh Gardens is the picnic spot of choice for stylish North-siders (and their equally hip pets).
 Lush, green and complete with tennis courts, a skate park and bowls club for added action – the gardens get extra points for being surrounded by some of Melbourne’s best bakeries, bottle shops and independent grocers should your stock run low.

 Alfred Crescent, Fitzroy North